clicksandmortar/fingerprint/README.md

 - Tests are run in `headless` mode by default.
 Use `yarn test:playwright -ui` for a more convenient DX via a testing utility, or `--headed` to see what's going on
 - We test on 3 browsers - 2 desktop and 1 mobile.
 If you have platform specific behaviours (e.g. mobile modal vs desktop modal) then make sure your tests cover both.
 - You are welcome to edit the `response.fake.ts` file to change the response from the server.
 This is useful for testing different behaviours.
-- Mocking the `/seen` is not implemented yet - you are welcome to add a helper function to do this.
+- Mocking the `/seen` or `/dismiss` endpoints is not implemented yet - you are welcome to add a helper function to do this.

 ### Issues and limitations